arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 ### Block Diagram

 <!---
-Block Diagram: Functional overview contains important information of the product in terms of block diagram, mechanical information, power tree and much more.
+Block Diagram: The functional overview contains important information of the product in terms of a block diagram, mechanical information, power tree and much more.
 Sections and text for example purposes.
 -->

 The block diagram with the main parts of the product can be checked in the following image: